 When you are in love and planning to marry a special person, your future together seems limitless.
 Unfortunately, the reality of life and relationships is that not everything lasts.
 Indeed, almost one in two marriages in the U.S. end in divorce.
 Many times, the divorce process is nasty and prolonged.
 Other times, separating is the right thing to do for the parties involved and an amicable split is possible.
 Planning ahead of time for the possibility of a divorce, no matter how remote that possibility may seem, can prove a very responsible action – often saving heartache in the future.
-The premarital planning attorneys at Altman & Associates possess the sensitivity and experience necessary to guide you through the premarital planning process.
-We have helped hundreds of Maryland couples with prenuptial agreements and are ready to help you and your partner.
+Our attorneys possess the sensitivity and experience necessary to guide you through the premarital planning process.
+We have helped hundreds of couples with prenuptial agreements and are ready to help you and your partner.

 Marriage is a contract between two individuals.
 Like any contract where significant value attaches, a marriage between individuals who already have valuable assets should have necessary terms and conditions in the event that the contract is breached.
 This type of planning allows the focus to shift away from who or what caused a divorce and toward an efficient resolution of a divorce by establishing: (1) who came into the marriage with what particular assets, (2) what a reasonable property and asset division might look like, and (3) how all parties to the marriage, including pre-existing children, are taken care of in the event of a divorce.
 In this sense, a prenuptial agreement is really a thoughtful expression of love between the individuals getting married.